QubitPi/QubitPi/README.md

 ### Tech Management Topics

 > * Everything is built on top of **standards**.
-In our team, we _promote_ standards with proven records and _kill_ personally-invented techniques because they do not improve team efficiency
+In our team, we _promote_ standards with proven records and _kill_ personally-invented techniques
+>   because they do not improve team efficiency (You may think this as being abvious but trust me, I've worked in some companies who treated standards as toilet paper, such as getting rid of Agile meetings and writing softwares with no tests.
+They all failed in the end)
 > * **You cannot force employees to bear with the rules and request their proactivity because in most cases that's against their natural willings.
 This is when management comes into play**.
 OpenSourcing is one example, where it creates a quality-focused culture within a team and, by using an open development model, helps organization to create more stable, secure, and innovative technologies that push the boundaries of technological ability.
 Tech management is not an end itself; it's imply a mean or tool.

 <a href="https://www.bilibili.com/video/BV1Ra411G7N6">